paperclip-ui/legacy-paperclip/README.md

 </Button>
 ```

+There's not much else to this.
 Here's how you'd use this component in React:

 ```typescript
 import {Button} from "./button.pc";